storacha/w3up/packages/w3up-client/README.md

     participant w3up-client in user
     participant w3up-client in backend
     participant web3.storage w3up service
-    w3up-client in backend->>w3up-client in backend: Client set with Agent and delegation from Space w3up-client in user->>w3up-client in user: Client instantiated with default Agent w3up-client in user->>w3up-client in backend: Request delegation with user's Agent DID w3up-client in backend->>w3up-client in user: Send delegation from Space to user's Agent DID
+    w3up-client in backend->>w3up-client in backend: Client created with Agent and delegation from Space w3up-client in user->>w3up-client in user: Client instantiated with default Agent w3up-client in user->>w3up-client in backend: Request delegation with user's Agent DID w3up-client in backend->>w3up-client in user: Send delegation from Space to user's Agent DID